hardbyte/python-can/doc/bcm.rst

 If periodic transmission is not supported natively, a software thread based scheduler is used as a fallback.

-This example shows the socketcan_ctypes backend using the broadcast manager:
+This example shows the socketcan backend using the broadcast manager:

 .. literalinclude:: ../examples/cyclic.py
     :language: python